9ps/adg/pages/knowledge/colours-and-contrast/how-to-calculate/README.md

 ![The same picture with the words "Hello" and "Goodbye" but in grayscale](_media/three-colours-words-grayscale.png)

-It's therefore impotant to remember:
+It's therefore important to remember:
 - Always examine contrast ratios as calculated values, don't just rely on your eyes.
-More on that in the next [chapter "How to exampine colour contrast"](/knowledge/colours-and-contrast/how-to-examine/).
+More on that in the next [chapter "How to examine colour contrast"](/knowledge/colours-and-contrast/how-to-examine/).
 - Colour contrast has its limits, especially when multiple objects have to be clearly distinguishable not just from the background but also from each other.
 More on that in the [chapter "Colour is not enough"](/knowledge/colours-and-contrast/colour-is-not-enough/).